remix-run/remix/docs/api/remix.md

 **Newsletter Signup Form**

 Perhaps you have a persistent newsletter signup at the bottom of every page on your site.
 This is not a navigation event, so useFetcher is perfect for the job.
-First, you create an API-only route:
+First, you create a Resource Route:

 ```tsx filename=routes/newsletter/subscribe.tsx
 export async function action({ request }) {